-This document was published in September 2023 and was correct at that time.
-The department\ reserves the right to modify any statement if necessary, make variations to the content or methods of delivery of courses of study, to discontinue courses, or merge or combine courses if such actions are reasonably considered to be necessary by the University Every effort will be made to keep disruption to a minimum, and to give as much notice as possible.
+This document was published in September 2024 and was correct at that time.
+The department reserves the right to modify any statement if necessary, make variations to the content or methods of delivery of courses of study, to discontinue courses, or merge or combine courses if such actions are reasonably considered to be necessary by the University.
+Every effort will be made to keep disruption to a minimum, and to give as much notice as possible.

-\ Please note, the term 'department' is used to refer to 'departments', 'Centres and Schools'.
+Please note, the term 'department' is used to refer to 'departments', 'Centres and Schools'.
+Students on joint or combined degree courses should check both departmental handbooks.